percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    there are any ``DDL`` statements being executed or if any updates are happening on non-InnoDB tables (this includes the system MyISAM tables in the *mysql* database), otherwise it could lead to an inconsistent backup.
-Where supported |xtrabackup| will automatically use `Backup Locks
+Where supported *Percona XtraBackup* will automatically use `Backup Locks
    <https://www.percona.com/doc/percona-server/8.0/management/backup_locks.html#backup-locks>`_
    as a lightweight alternative to ``FLUSH TABLES WITH READ LOCK`` to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables.
 If